ORE-DiaPFC/Abondance/report/README.md

-Total number of return (before fishing; only medians are reported)
+Total number of return (only medians from the posetrior distributions are reported; before fishing)

 ![total](total_return.png)